 Personalize the Bridal Brunch Menu

 The goal of choosing a menu theme is to pick one that truly reflects the guest of honor and her interests.
 While only three different menu options to inspire your planning process are outlined above, the options are truly endless.
 An East Coast bride-to-be who grew up sailing would adore a clam-bake inspired brunch brimming with fresh seafood options.
-Likewise, a gourmand may enjoy a farm-to-table style brunch with only the best and freshest seasonal ingredients.
+Likewise, a gourmand may enjoy a farm-to-table style brunch with only the best and freshest seasonal ingredients and someone with a sweet tooth might want a dessert table front and center.
 By planning your party around the guest of honor, you will turn a standard bridal shower brunch into something truly personal and unforgettable.